frankaemika/docs/source/index.rst

 .. note::

     There is an
-    `inofficial Chinese translation of this page <http://www.franka.cn/FCI/>`_ .
+    `unofficial Chinese translation of this page <http://www.franka.cn/FCI/>`_ .
     The Chinese version is not officially maintained by Franka Emika and might thus contain errors and/or be outdated.

 .. todolist::